Planetary Nebula Humason 1-2

 Finder Chart

 The planetary nebula Hu 1-2 is located in the Milky Way of the constellation Cygnus.
+On 12 August it is in opposition to the Sun and crosses the meridian at local midnight.
 In the months March to December it can be seen best.